Savaiʻi: Flora

 The tropical climate and fertile soil results in a variety of flora.
 Vegetation types include littoral, wetland and volcanic vegetation.
 Rainforests include coastal, lowland and montane forests (above 500m elevation).
 Cloud forests are located in the highest elevations of the island which are often under cloud cover with wet conditions.

-At Mt Silisili, cloud forest occur above 1200m elevation.
-The Savaiʻi forest is dominated by a 15 to 20 m high canopy of Dysoxylum huntii, Omalanthus acuminatus, Reynoldsia pleiosperma and Weinmannia samoense.
+At Mt Silisili, cloud forest occurs above 1200 m elevation.
+The Savaiʻi forest is dominated by a 15 to 20 m high canopy of Dysoxylum huntii, Omalanthus acuminatus, Reynoldsia pleiosperma and Pterophylla samoensis.
 Other common trees include Coprosma savaiiense, Psychotria xanthochlora, Spiraeanthemum samoense and Streblus anthropophagorum.
 There are nearly 500 species of flowering plants and about 200 species of ferns in Samoa, making it richer than that of any tropical Polynesian island other than those in the Hawaiian archipelago.
 About 25% of the species are endemic to Samoa.

 The variety of tropical plant life is also a material source for floral adornment, tapa cloth, ʻie toga, perfumes, coconut oil as well as herbs and plants for traditional medicines.
 Common plants with everyday usage include the smooth reddish purple leaves of the ti (Dracaena terminalis) plant used with coconut oil for traditional massage, fofo, and the dried root stems of Piper methysticum (Latin "pepper" and Latinized Greek "intoxicating") are mixed with water for the important ʻava ceremony conducted during cultural events and gatherings.